ginstrom/paladin-novel/manuscript/chapter-10.md

 But Gond fought on, his movements barely hindered.
 The transformed blade sang through the air with supernatural sharpness.
 When the captain raised his sword to block Gond's next strike, the silver blade sheared through the steel like parchment, continuing its arc to find the gap between breastplate and helm.
 The man toppled backward, his severed weapon clattering in two pieces on the stone.

 The battle turned decisively.
 The remaining slavers, seeing their leader fall and their ambush turned against them, broke and fled.
-Gond's people pursued them to the valley's edge, ensuring they wouldn't return.
+Gond's people pursued them to the valley's edge before turning back whooping.

 As the last echoes of combat faded, Pell approached Gond, his face pale.
 "That wound—" He pointed at Gond's leg, where blood had soaked through the fabric.
 "I saw that blade go deep.
 Should have crippled you, maybe worse."